 The Magic of Holding Space and Building It as a Practice in Your Relationships

-You can ever only own your pieces of the puzzle.
-You may want to explain what you’re doing with the other person if this is the first time that you’ve done it.
-It may be a relief for the other person to not have you butt in and run their life.
-It cuts in many different directions, but it is always an enlightening experience in many ways--just not necessarily very comfortable ways initially.
+You can only own your pieces of the puzzle.
+A happy, transformative ending is not necessarily the outcome that will arise when you hold space.
+You may want to explain what you’re doing with the other person if this is the first time that you’ve done it with them.
+It may be a relief for the other person to not have you butt in and try to run their life.
+Holding space cuts in many different directions, but it is always an enlightening experience–just not necessarily very comfortable initially.
 It may end relationships that don’t want to evolve.
 Keep in mind that most people are happy living in the filth of their misery.
 They still want to come home and complain about how the world is dumping on them, on their ideas, and on their spiritual practices.
-If you don’t join in with that negativity, they can get upset.
+If you don’t join in with that wallowing, they can get upset.
 They may leave.
-And you may need to be just as comfortable with that outcome as with the positive outcome that brings closer friendships and intimacies.
+And you need to be just as comfortable with that outcome as with the positive outcome that brings closer friendships and intimacies.

 Failing at Holding Space

-But stepping back from that, you probably won’t be very good at holding space initially.
-You’ll notice just how much ego shit you’ve still got, but this is still a worthwhile practice.
+You probably won’t be very good at holding space initially.
+You’ll notice just how much ego crap you’ve still got that either wants to fix, change, wallow, or otherwise get lost in the issues someone is sharing with you.
+However, this is still a worthwhile practice.
 I’d encourage you to find someone with whom you can practice this.
 You can take turns talking while the other listens.
 This is very similar to my blog post about the Art of Listening only with a slightly different twist.
 That post is about finding your voice and helping another find his or her voice.
 This is about how you learn to be with any story told to you.
 This is about how you can be open-hearted and without judgment when the worst is said about you as well as the best is said about you.
 But you don’t need to jump that far into the fire yet.

 For the most part, you’ll just be hearing people talk about their own pain.
 See how you can be with it.
 See what comes up inside of you, and then you should talk about what comes up with your listening partner.
-Or you can journal it out if you don’t feel comfortable talking about it with your listening partner.
+Or you can journal it out if you don’t feel comfortable talking about it with your listening partner yet.
 Watch what stories you project on someone and all the ways where you want to control the experience or get activated by their emotions.
-Any time you get upset by something, you’re finding a nerve ending--a bit of unhealed pain--in yourself.
-It’s a powerful practice to develop this awareness so that you can be with more and more people and all the stories and wisdom and lies they share.
+Any time you get upset by something, you’re finding an issue–a bit of unhealed pain–in yourself.
+It’s a powerful practice to develop this awareness so that you can be with more and more people and all the stories and wisdom and pain they share.
 You can begin to find out what’s true for you and help them find their own inner peace if you can stop, hold space, and trust the situation to unfold as it should.

-If you’d like to learn more about my sessions, please read this FAQ:
+If you’d like to learn more about holding space and working with me in my sessions, please read this FAQ: